Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 Tubac is an artist colony with a rich history, about 45 minutes from Tucson.
 The historic town is filled with galleries, shops, and historic buildings.

 Tubac Presidio State Historic Park offers a glimpse into Arizona’s colonial past.
-Tubac’s colorful streets make it perfect for a relaxing day trip.
+Tubac’s colorful streets make it an ideal destination for a relaxing day trip.

-Tubac Golf is where Tin Cup was filmed with the famous hole where Kevin Costner’s character, Roy McAvoy, hits the golf into the water hazard over and over.
+Tubac Golf is where the film Tin Cup was filmed, featuring the famous hole where Kevin Costner’s character, Roy McAvoy, repeatedly hits the golf ball into the water hazard.

 We enjoy spending the day shopping in Tubac and eating lunch at Elvira’s Mexican Restaurant.